Oil prices extend drop as trade wars stoke global economic fears

 “The magnitude and velocity of the move lower were further exacerbated by growing concerns over strong U.S. production growth and rising inventories,” Goldman said.

-That’s pushed up commercial U.S. crude oil inventories, which have increased by 8.4% since the start of the year to 476.5 million barrels.
+That’s pushed up commercial U.S. crude oil inventories C-STK-T-EIA, which have increased by 8.4% since the start of the year to 476.5 million barrels.

 “With an increasingly uncertain macro outlook as well as rising U.S. production and large available core-OPEC spare capacity helping offset declining supply from Iran and Venezuela, we instead expect prices will likely remain around our 3Q forecasts and current levels, albeit with still high price volatility,” Goldman said.